ngocongduy/1888012-LTHDT-QLCH-WebAppNetCore/README.md

 - Model: a collection of Model (for general uses) and ViewModel (for View)

 #### II.
 3-layer
-- Presentation layer (PL): This are plain pages sent by server and rendered by a browser on clients.
+- Presentation layer (PL): There are plain pages sent by server and rendered by a browser on clients.
 It performs client-side works (using Javascript and relating library) such as data validation.
 If required, it will send requests to server on behalf of the user.
 Then PL mainly work with Views.
 (Upon a client's request, server will pick a corresponding view, do some required works (thanks to a cooperation in M-V-C) then generate a html-page, finally send it to client for rendering.)
 - Business layer (BL): This layer is a hidden working environment in the server, the playground for Models, Views and Controllers.
 It is where main operations done: routing inside the app, authorization, authentications, data queries and so on.
 This layer is the intermediate controlling data transactions between clients and databases.